ThowZzy/TizenTube/README.md

 ### Your videos are stuttering every 1 second ?
 - First check if you have the latest version of the node server or the latest APK.
 - If you changed the video speed to "1x" you need to change it again to "1.0001x" to fix the stutters.

+### How do I update the server and the Tizen applications ?
+- To update the server on Windows/Linux/Mac : Run the command ``git pull`` from the root folder of the repository.
+And optionnally you should also run ``npm run build`` in /mods folder.
+- To update the server on Android you just have to download the latest APK from the releases.
+- To update the Tizen applications on the TV, you have to first uninstall one or both apps and run the installation script again (see step 3 of installation steps).

+### My server (phone, pc, raspberry pi) or my TV changes their IPs, what can I do ?
+- You should be able to reserve IP addresses in the DHCP options of your ISP router, so that you can keep the same IPs.
+  Note that only the android app server is impacted by the TV changing its IP.
+  If you use the regular node server (option #1), only a change of IP of this server would require you to put the new IP in the Launcher and TV's dev options, the TV can have any IP.